How long has GBNG been in business?

 oven

-Highest month bill
+Highest monthly bill by average:

-$ 121.39* (January 2018)
+$ 121.39* (January)

-Lowest month bill
+Lowest monthly bill by average:

-$ 16.98** (August 2018)
+$ 16.98** (August)

 Note: Natural gas rates fluctuate based on the actual market cost of natural gas.
 The dollar figures above represent an average rate and do not include utility tax.